 Our PhD Scholars Programme is open to outstanding candidates of any nationality.
 It provides fully-funded awards for students wishing to undertake a four year PhD in Medical Sciences.

 Further details on the application process are available on the RDM website.
-We encourage applicants to contact their prospective supervisors to discuss projects and their suitability to carry out research in advance of application.
+Although not part of the selection process we encourage applicants to contact their prospective supervisors to discuss projects and their suitability to carry out research in advance of application.

 The Radcliffe Department of Medicine actively promotes a family friendly working environment.